ufechner7/KiteViewer/README.md

 ## Requirements

-Julia 1.6 or higher must be installed.
+Julia 1.6.x or 1.7.x must be installed.
 You can download it at https://www.julialang.org/

 On Linux or MAC you can install the latest Julia version with the following command:
 ```